-There will be site and streetscape amenities, such as the provided landscape strips along the private on-site streets, with a variety of landscaped material that will contribute to an attractive development.
+There will be site and streetscape amenities, such as the proposed landscape strips along the private on-site streets, with a variety of landscaped material that will contribute to an attractive development.
 Amenities provided within the recreational facility area should be accessible, low maintenance, and enhance the visual quality of the site.
-As the recreational facilities are still conceptual, as described above, the Planning Board will look to ensure that the provided features are consistent with these guidelines, prior to certification.
-The applicant provides durable high-quality fixtures, promoting an attractive design for the overall development.
-However, the Planning Board found that the site would be enhanced by additional crosswalks, to increase safety and connectivity, and two additional bicycle racks within the recreational facilities amenity area on Parcel I.
+As the recreational facilities are still conceptual, as described above, staff will look to ensure that the provided features are consistent with these guidelines, prior to certification.
+The applicant proposes durable high-quality fixtures, promoting an attractive design for the overall development.
+However, staff found that the site would be enhanced by additional crosswalks, to increase safety and connectivity, and two additional bicycle racks within the recreational facilities amenity area on Parcel I.

-In addition, while not a recreation facility, the applicant has provided at least one pet waste station on-site in the southern portion of the property, adjacent to the live/work units.
-However, the Planning Board has included a condition herein that a second pet waste station be provided on the northern portion of the site, near the recreational facilities.
+In addition, while not a recreation facility, the applicant has proposed at least one pet waste station on-site in the southern portion of the property, adjacent to the live/work units.
+However, staff have recommended a condition herein that a second pet waste station be provided on the northern portion of the site, near the recreational facilities.